JackAvis/TowerDefense/README.md

 # How to run

-Pull the repo, then pip install both Pygame and Pygame_gui You can then run the game through executing the ```runner.py``` file, which will bring up a playable window.
+Pull the repo, then pip install both Pygame and Pygame_gui.
+You can then run the game through executing the ```runner.py``` file, which will bring up a playable window.